liferay/liferay-frontend-projects/dxp/architecture/rich_text_editors.md

 ### Editor Configuration

-Depending on the content you’re editing, you may want to modify the editor to provide a better configuration for your needs.
+Depending on the content you're editing, you may want to modify the editor to provide a better configuration for your needs.
 This is done by implementing the [`EditorConfigContributor`](https://github.com/liferay/liferay-portal/blob/61601e89b64240db742eceaf82e86460620bcd97/portal-kernel/src/com/liferay/portal/kernel/editor/configuration/EditorConfigContributor.java#L105-L130) interface.

 The configuration for a given editor instance is aggregated inside [`InputEditorTag`](https://github.com/liferay/liferay-portal/blob/a98356e81c2b97c152ee28ab23fcbac8d55bb36d/util-taglib/src/com/liferay/taglib/ui/InputEditorTag.java#L388-L392) and sent through to the specific editor being instantiated.

-You can read more about this in the [Modifying an Editor’s Configuration](https://portal.liferay.dev/docs/7-2/frameworks/-/knowledge_base/f/modifying-an-editors-configuration) tutorial.
+You can read more about this in the [Modifying an Editor's Configuration](https://portal.liferay.dev/docs/7-2/frameworks/-/knowledge_base/f/modifying-an-editors-configuration) tutorial.